Scythia: Greater Scythia

 During the Hellenistic period, the use of "Scythia" by Greek and Latin speakers was extended to also cover the southern Russian steppe in general, as well as the entire treeless steppe bounded by the Danubian plains in the west and the Chinese marches in the east.

-In contemporary modern scholarship, "Scythian" generally refers to the nomadic Iranian people who dominated the Pontic steppe from the 7th century BC to the 3rd century BC, and the name "Scythia" is used to describe this region of the Pontic steppe inhabited by the Scythians.
+In contemporary modern scholarship, "Scythian" generally refers to the nomadic Iranic people who dominated the Pontic steppe from the 7th century BCE to the 3rd century BCE, and the name "Scythia" is used to describe this region of the Pontic steppe inhabited by the Scythians.

+Lesser Scythia

+Following the Sarmatian invasion, the Scythians fled to two regions which both became known as Lesser Scythia or Little Scythia (Μικρά Σκυθία; Scythia Minor) to the Graeco-Roman world.
+These corresponded to: